 Search the Daily

-wood-ash-695Wood firing clay is an exciting endeavor and if you ever have a chance to participate in a wood firing, I say, "do it!"
-Wood firing clay results in beautiful surface treatments that range from melted rivulets of ash to delicate red-orange blushes, however not everyone has the time or energy (or kiln!) to devote to the wood-firing experience.
+wood-ash-695Wood-firing clay is an exciting endeavor.
+If you ever have a chance to participate in a wood firing, I say, "do it!"
+Wood-firing clay results in beautiful surface treatments that range from melted rivulets of ash to delicate red-orange blushes.
+However not everyone has the time or energy (or kiln!) to devote to the wood-firing experience.

-Enter Ryan Coppage’s electric wood ash glazes, which mimic the subtle colors, patterns, and depth of wood-fired glazes in an electric kiln! – Jennifer Poellot Harnetty, editor
+Enter Ryan Coppage’s electric wood ash glazes, which mimic the subtle colors, patterns, and depth of wood-fired glazes in an electric kiln!
+Check out this post to learn Ryan’s approach to glazes to achieve similar effects!– Jennifer Poellot Harnetty, editor

 Wood Ash Glaze for the Electric Kiln